ShotaOchi/magickGUI/README.md

 You're welcome to create issues for any bug report or suggestion on the [issues page](https://github.com/ShotaOchi/magickGUI/issues).

 You can also fork this repository and send me a pull request for bug fixes or additional features.

-Especially, issues and pull requests related to things shown below are welcome.

-* Widget arrangement
-* Build failure on appveyor